02. Go Basics and Syntax

 Godoc generates documentation from these.

-Automatic Formatting โ๏ธ
+Automatic Formatting βοΈ

-are crucial.
+gofmt and goimports are crucial.
 They automatically format your code, ensuring consistency across projects and readability.

 Why it matters: Clean, consistent code is easier to read, understand, and maintain.
-Run gofmt
+Run gofmt and goimports regularly (most IDEs support this).

 Best Practices: